 Back discs anatomy

 Anatomy, Back, Intervertebral Discs.
-Author Information and Affiliations.
+The spine has several major roles in the body that include: protection of the spinal cord and branching spinal nerves, support for thorax and .
 They allow the spine to be flexible without sacrificing a great deal of strength.
 Spinal Cord and Cauda Equina of the Lumbar Spine.The lumbar spine comprises the lower end of the spinal column between the last thoracic vertebra (T12) and the first sacral vertebra (S1).
 While vertebrae develop around the notochord from the sclerotome (paired, condensed regions of mesenchymal cells), the intervertebral discs form, in part, from the notochord itself.Some of the potential home remedies for pain caused by a bulging disc in your lower back include: using hot and cold therapy with a heating pad or a cold .
 The lower back (where most back pain occurs) includes the five vertebrae in the lumbar region and supports much of the weight of the upper body.
 Symptoms depend on where the disk is sitting and whether the disk is .The spine’s four sections, from top to bottom, are the cervical (neck), thoracic (abdomen,) lumbar (lower back), and sacral (toward tailbone).
 The vertebral column extends from the skull to the coccyx and includes the cervical, thoracic, lumbar, and sacral regions.Auteur : Joshua A.The posterior longitudinal ligament is one of the three more important ligaments that contribute to stability in the spine.
 Anatomy of the .
 It is a structure around which axial development is oriented.The vertebral disc in the spine is an interesting and unique structure.
 There usually are 33 vertebrae in the spine, seven cervical, 12 thoracics, five lumbar, five fused sacral, and four fused coccyg .
 Intervertebral discs are present in the cervical, thoracic and lumbar regions, varying in shape and volume at different anatomical levels.There are 23 discs in the human spine: 6 in the cervical region (neck), 12 in the thoracic region (middle back), and 5 in the lumbar region (lower back).Understanding Spinal Anatomy: Intervertebral Discs.
 They provide movements of the spine, stability to the trunk, as well as the coordination between the movements of the limbs and trunk.

 Anatomy, Back, Intervertebral Discs